vt-tlos-pathways/pathways-docs/option2.md

 > **"New Quiz Thresholds Based on Selected Quiz Questions"**

 ?> :white_check_mark: Based on Pathways outcomes applied to quiz questions
+:white_check_mark: With this method, the same assignment can be used to assess multiple Pathways Outcomes
 :white_check_mark: Based on number of points on questions for an outcome (at least 3 questions per outcome per quiz)
 :white_check_mark: Quiz must be built with corresponding outcomes